coffeebe4code/nobuild/demo/tutorial.md

 [INFO] CMD: touch tests/hello.c
 ```

     - this created a new folder in the `src` directory, a test file, an include file, and an empty c file.
     - you will notice that the output has a lot of the same information when we ran `--init`.
 This is because we are being safe and making sure that those folders exist, if not, they are created.
 We can suppress `[INFO]` logs by adding `#define NOINFO` at the top of our `nobuild.c` file.
-The next step will show where, because we arent done with adding a new feature.

-6. Modify your `./nobuild.c` accordingly.
+Modify your `./nobuild.c` accordingly.
 Use your editor of choice.

 > ./nobuild.c
 ```c